PiramanayagamSyncfusion/Vanguards/typescript/README.md

 ![Logo](./images/synclogo.png)

-This extension will add TypeScript snippet for Essential JS 2 components.
+This extension will insert the Essential JS 2 TypeScript components.

 ## TypeScript Snippets